Simplon-hdf/BeginnersAppDev/doc/Spécifications-techniques/Merise/Script-BDD.md

-   username VARCHAR(100) NOT NULL, email VARCHAR(100) NOT NULL, password VARCHAR(255) NOT NULL, is_active BOOLEAN NOT NULL, created_at DATETIME NOT NULL, updated_at DATETIME NOT NULL, role_uuid VARCHAR (36) NOT NULL,
+   username VARCHAR(100) NOT NULL, email VARCHAR(100) NOT NULL, password VARCHAR(255) NOT NULL, is_active BOOLEAN NOT NULL DEFAULT TRUE, created_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP, updated_at DATETIME NOT NULL DEFAULT CURRENT_TIMESTAMP, role_uuid VARCHAR (36) NOT NULL,
    PRIMARY KEY(user_uuid),
    UNIQUE(username),